 Keeping standardized test scores in perspective

-You or your child can feel a lot of pressure to do well on these tests, and we get that.
-But, we encourage you to hold these scores loosely and remember that these are simply a snapshot of your child on a given (good or bad) day.
-(We all have them!)
+Your child (or you!) can feel a lot of pressure to do well on these tests, and we get that.
+But we encourage you to hold these scores in perspective and remember that they are more of a snapshot of your child on a given (good or bad) day and less of an absolute fact.

 So, don’t be too swayed by the actual percentile scores.
 Instead, pay attention to extremities in scoring, like maybe your child has an average math score but a significantly low language arts score.
-And to how your child does in their daily and weekly schoolwork.
-Then you can determine how your child is learning overall and whether any changes are needed moving forward.
+Compare that to how your child does in their daily and weekly schoolwork so you can get a better idea of how your child is learning overall and whether any changes are needed moving forward.

 However, if your state law specifies a specific minimum score or percentile for your child’s required year-end standardized testing and your child doesn’t make that that minimum, that’s a legal issue you should take seriously.
 If you are an HSLDA member, please contact our legal team immediately (before you turn the test scores in to the state) so that we can come alongside and work with you on the important specific next steps to keep your child and your homeschool moving forward.